ali1995reza/ulid4j/README.md

 ## ULID Structure

-Structure of how a string reperesents a ULID is specify by implmentions, but there is some things to discus :
+Structure of how a string represents a ULID is determined by implementations, but there are some things to discus :

 - **Time Sorted** :  ULID id must be time sorted, it means we have to put time bits in [MSB](https://en.wikipedia.org/wiki/Bit_numbering).
-- **Universaly Unique** : ULID must be universaly unique, it means if 2 difference machines create ULIDs concurrently this ULIDs should be unique.
+- **Universally Unique** : ULID must be universally unique, it means if 2 difference machines create ULIDs concurrently this ULIDs should be unique.
-    We can use a machine-idifinder after time bits to sparate machines from each other.
+    We can use a machine-identifier after time bits to separate machines from each other.
-    There is many idifinder like Node ID in clusters and in a wider world we can use MAC address as machine-idifinder.
+    There are many identifiers like Node ID in clusters and in a wider world we can use MAC address as machine-identifier.
-- **Counted** : ULID id must be sorted even if 2 ULID created in a same tiem.
+- **Counted** : ULID id must be sorted even if 2 ULID created in a same time.
-    For this problem we can use some counter bits after machine-idifinder bits.
+    For this problem we can use some counter bits after machine-identifier bits.
     If counter reset period be short, 32 bits can be enough.
 - **Secure** : This is optional, maybe it's better a ULID be secure, it means no one knows what is the next ULID created on a machine.